q9design/nimble/node/elements/lib/README.md

 		- index.html

-Each sub-directory of your project generates a custom html tag.  e.g. the **hello-widget** directory becomes **\<hello-widget\>\</hello-widget\>**
+Each sub-directory generates a custom html tag which can be used anywhere in your project

-	directory contents
+     hello-widget directory generates a <hello-widget></hello-widget> element

+**directory contents:**

 		- created.js -- called when an instance of your <custom-tag></custom-tag> is created.
-			- 'this' is the instance of the created element.
-			- this['body'] = body.html contents (also the shadow dom default content.)
-			- this['anyname'] = anyname.html contents.
+			'this' is the instance of the created element. this['body'] = body.html contents (also the shadow dom default content.) this.anyname = anyname.html contents.
-			- var dom = your custom tag's shadow dom object.
+			 var dom = your custom tag's shadow dom object.

-		- *.html file content is provided to created.js as a this['filename'] property.
+  	  - *.html file content is provided to created.js as a this[*] / this.* property.  (e.g. bob.html > this['bob'])

 ## npm packages

-Standard npm packages may be added to your application
+Many standard npm packages can be added to your application

 	npm i --save package-name